GCA-VH-lab/RiboSeqPy/README.md

 1) Python:
   Its ok to use system python but have you own local version gives more flexibility.
   I used Anaconda Python v.3.5(& 2.7) from [Continuum](https://www.continuum.io/downloads).
-It comes with a bunch of libraries and have a nice package manager "conda".
-Before conda is able to install bioinformatic libraries/programs you have add the channel bioconda.
+It comes with a bunch of libraries and have a nice package manager `conda`.
+Before conda is able to install bioinformatic libraries/programs you have add the _bioconda_ channel.

     conda config --add channels bioconda